deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 for her face…there was an expression there he couldn’t really read—a dark and intense one.

-“Hey, uh...”
-He said.
-“You okay?”
+"Hey, uh…" He said.
+"You okay?"

-“It’s gone midnight.” she said.
+"It’s gone midnight." she said.

-“Oh…uh, happy birthday.”
+"Oh…uh, happy birthday."

 She looked like she was about to say something.
 Then she shook her head, stepped onto the bed and hugged him.
-“Can I sleep here tonight?”
+"Can I sleep here tonight?"
 She asked.

 He scooted over and she dug herself under the blankets and wriggled into his chest.
 He smoothed her hair out of the way.
-“You okay?”
+"You okay?"

-“…I just…” She looked up and kissed him.
-“It’s going to be tough, not having you around.”
+"…I just…" She looked up and kissed him.
+"It’s going to be tough, not having you around."

 He put a hand on the back of her head and held her.
-“That’s going to be the toughest bit.” he agreed.
+"That’s going to be the toughest bit." he agreed.

-“You’ll write me?”
+"You’ll write me?"

-“Every chance I get.”
+"Every chance I get."

 She puffed out a huge rush of air into his chest and snuggled up against him even closer.
-“I love you.”
+"I love you."

 It was a phrase they rarely uttered.
 A vulnerable, weak little phrase, really.
 But that just meant it had so much more meaning for them.
-“And I love you.” he promised.
+"And I love you." he promised.

 He could feel her smile against his chest, and the way she relaxed, and fell asleep.